eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

- the group owner, and read permission to other users, to the file hello chmod +x hello -script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello -script that sets the permission to the file hello
+ the group owner, and read permission to other users, to the file hello chmod +x hello -script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello -script that sets the permission to the file hello chmod 753 hello -script that sets the mode of the file hello